rbartlensky/file-duplicates/README.md

  * skip small files
  * low memory footprint
- * small-ish dependency tree (and fast compile times) ** sqlite is the slowest to compile since we bundle it
+ * small-ish dependency tree (and fast compile times)
  * hash storage for fast re-runs

 Future goals: